15 Best Abs and Oblique Cable Exercises (With Workout Plans)

 2. Keeping your arms straight, pull the handle in a diagonally upward motion.

-• Don’t lock the knees and hips.
+3. Don’t lock the knees and hips.
 Allow the hips and knees to rotate slightly.

 7. Standing Cable Crunch

-The standing cable crunch, as the name suggests, is the standing version of the kneeling cable crunches.
 Because you are standing and have less stability, the standing version is the harder of the two cable crunches.

 Standing Cable Crunch

-How To Do Standing Cable Crunch
+How To Do

 1. Attach a rope to a high pulley and select an appropriate weight.

-2. Hold one side of the rope attachment in each hand and stand with your back to the machine
+2. Hold one side of the rope attachment in each hand and stand with your back to the machine.

-3. Place the rope behind your head with your elbows tucked in and hands by your ears
+3. Place the rope behind your head with your elbows tucked in and hands by your ears.
+Keep your neck in a neutral position.

-5. Hold the peak contraction for a moment before returning to the starting position.
+6. Hold the peak contraction for a moment before returning to the starting position.

-8. Standing Oblique Crunches
+8. Standing Oblique Crunch

 Standing oblique crunches, also popular as side crunches, are effective abdominal exercises that target your oblique muscles performed by assuming a standing position.
 You can easily incorporate these exercises into your cable workout routine.

-How To Do Standing Oblique Crunches
+How To Do

 1. Attached D-handle to a high pulley and stand side-on to the weight stack.